Andrew-Heath/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Arena Clicker

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Click to become the Champion!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Choose foes to fight and earn points.
+You can then spend those points to purchase upgrades that help you take down even tougher creatures.
+Get the highest score to become the champion!

 ## Problem ##
   > Describe the problem your product solves.
+  Slay boredom by becoming the greatest Arena Champion!

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Click your way to victory!

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "I haven't stepped away from my computer in weeks!" - CTO of SilverSporkMedia

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Make an account, choose an enemy, and start clicking your way through the arena matches!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "I tapped my screen a few times and then it said I earned some points.
+It was so rewarding!" - Redd Herrington

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Keep your mouses at the ready on SilverSporkMedia.com for more information.